Thank you for your response

 To apply for a central license the FBO must have a turnover exceeding Rs.
 20 crores and needs to have operations in two or more states.
 All importers and exporters need to apply for this license.
 The maximum tenure is 5 years and the minimum is 1 year.

 Obtaining a license can provide the food business with legal benefits, build goodwill, ensure food safety, create consumer awareness, and assist in business expansion.
 Also, it helps regulate, manufacture, storage, distribution and sale of import food.
+It is easy to obtain funds from investors when an FBO has FSSAI registration.

 Any registered or licensed person under the FSSAI has to adhere to the rules and regulation under the FSS Act, 2006.
 Food safety officer generally conducts the inspection of the food business operator’s facility and identifies the level of compliance with the regulation using a checklist.
 Based on the compliance level, the food safety officer marks it as: